tgbv/cognigy-hammer/README.md

   -h, --help       display help for command

 Commands:
-  create <entity>  Guided way to create a new entity. delete <entity>  Guided way to delete an existing entity. help [command]   display help for command
+  list <entity>    List entities based on their entity. create <entity>  Guided way to create a new entity. delete <entity>  Guided way to delete an existing entity. help [command]   display help for command